 There is no easy answer or one size fits all solution as it will depend on what your staff needs training in and what resources are available to you but the following tips may start to help.

-- Prioritise tasks so you do what’s urgent first (here are our tips for priority management).
+- Prioritise tasks so you do what’s urgent first.

 - Delegate tasks if you can so you can concentrate on what is really important.